DerekSelander/dsdump/docs/index.md

 You'll (hopefully) see the global integer symbols in the output.

 The `-m` option of the `nm` command displays the Mach-O section when printing *locally* implemented symbols in the symbol table.
-For *externally* symbols, the `-m` option will display the library the symbol is located from.
+For *external* symbols, the `-m` option will display the library the symbol is located from.
 This will be discussed in much more detail below.

 From the output, these global integers are located in the Mach-O `__DATA` segment inside the `__data` section, starting at virtual address `0x000000100001000` (`_SomeGlobalInt`) and `0x00000100001004` (`_SecondGlobalInt`).